-Please click on the Meetings tab below to learn about committee meetings, community input meetings, and how to request a presentation to your group.
+Please click on the Meetings tab to learn about committee meetings and community input meetings.

 Want to review materials about the plan development process?

-Want to learn how to get involved in the process?
+Want to learn how the public was involved in the process?

-Please click on the Process tab to learn about how Union County 2050 is being developed and how you can get involved.
+Please click on the Process tab to learn about how Union County 2050 was developed.